 During the REM cycle, the brain is very active and that is when most of your dreams happen, it is speculated that the purpose of this cycle is to keep the memory or learning aspects of our mind healthy, and during the non-REM cycle, the brain and body go into a low activity mode and that is when our body starts to recover physically from the work done during BJJ or other forms of exercises.

 Most of the problems that athletes have when it comes to sleep are insomnia, they can’t sleep at night and get that recovery during the non-REM cycle because their body is in an active state.
 How is their body active all this time?
 Well, when you train hard, the body gets worked up in an energetic state, all of your muscles are primed, your heart rate increases and your breath in heavily to take in more oxygen.

-However, after you are done training, the body does not go into a low-energetic state in an instant, it takes time for the warmed up systems to “cool down”; many athletes have their training at night and when they go home for some sleep, they are unable to do so all of a sudden because their body is still amped up; to fix this, you need to fix your sleep schedule or find ways to calm your body down.
+However, you can have Trouble Sleeping After BJJ because the body does not go into a low-energetic state in an instant, it takes time for the warmed up systems to “cool down”; many athletes have their training at night and when they go home for some sleep, they are unable to do so all of a sudden because their body is still amped up; to fix this, you need to fix your sleep schedule or find ways to calm your body down.

 Tips for Improving Your Sleep after BJJ

 If you have a busy day-to-day life and you train in BJJ at the same time, then chances are you can have an improper sleep pattern or a sleep problem, here are some ways in which you can prevent or fix it.

 - Start sleeping at the same time every day.

 - Make sure that you are getting full 7 to 9 hours of sleep per night.

 - Avoid using any device like a TV, smartphone or laptop for 60 minutes before going to sleep.